takenet/markdocs/README.md

 {
     public partial class DocsController : Controller
     {
-        // You need to configure your DI to inject the MarkDocsProvider on your controller public DocsController(MarkDocsProvider markDocs)
+        // You need to configure your DI to inject the MarkDocsProvider on your controllers public DocsController(MarkDocsProvider markDocs)
         {
             MarkDocs = markDocs;
-            // Your need to set this here to ensure the browser culture will be considered MarkDocs.SetCultureInfo(CultureInfo.CurrentUICulture);
         }

         private MarkDocsProvider MarkDocs { get; }